General Restrictions of the Plant Teachers Diet

 - salad (only allowed during the pre-dieta, or if specific dietary requirements have been agreed upon, before the beginning of the dieta retreat, typically, for 100% vegetarians, or vegans).

 All food needs to be unseasoned, unsweetened and unsalted.
 Fish will usually be served chargrilled.
 If one feels too debilitated because of the unsalted/unsweetened diet, one may have food with little salt and sugar, as well as eat fruit.
 This temporary suspension of rules, is devised to avoid physical exhaustion and depletion, and is entirely at the discretion of the Maestro you will be dieting with.
 With Don Armando this period of temporary lifting of some dietary restrictions may be between one and two days, before resuming the strict shamanic dieta.
-It remains paramount to adhere to the traditional strict shamanic dieta especially if and when dieting with master trees, and all the more when taking the ultra concentrated master trees brew, to connect with the energy and mother spirit of the plants.
+It remains paramount to adhere to the traditional strict shamanic dieta especially if and when dieting with master trees, and all the more when taking the ultra concentrated master trees brew prepared with 35 master trees and vines, to connect with the energy and mother spirit of the plants.

 What You May Do

 - Read, listen to – or play – (appropriate, contemplative) music (acoustic instruments only, respecting the peace of other people).